 Another marriage index shows that Fred C. Aldrich and Estelle Hendricks were married 30 Dec 1913, long after the birth of Edmund and Ardelle! http://tinyurl.com/lhz8a3r So likely this was our Mary Warrener (I have not located birth records for the children).

-I did find daughter Ardelle.
-She held an MBA from DePauw University, became an elementary school teacher, married Richard Carlisle Thibault and moved to 5931 Morningside, Dallas, TX where she passed away from breast cancer on 31 August 1956 at the age of 50.
-Her obituary (Dallas Morning News, 1 Sept 1956, section 3, page 15) does not mention any children (or her brother Edmund) and names her mother as Mrs. Fred C. Aldrich of Gobles, MI.
+Fred’s daughter Ardelle held an MBA from DePauw University, became an elementary school teacher, married Richard Carlisle Thibault and moved to 5931 Morningside, Dallas, TX where she passed away from breast cancer on 31 August 1956 at the age of 50.
+Her obituary (Dallas Morning News, 1 Sept 1956, section 3, page 15 and Chicago Daily Tribune (1923-1963) [Chicago, Ill] 03 Sep 1956: c10.) does not mention any children (or her brother Edmund) and names her mother as Mrs. Fred C. Aldrich of Gobles, MI.

 So sad… What happened to 13 year old Mary Warrener when her mother Grace died?
 How was her screen name chosen?
+There must be some document out there with Mae Gaston’s birth date (perhaps she lied about the year, but wouldn’t she be truthful about the day/month – would it match our Mary Warrener?)!
 Did Mary/Mae abandon her two children for fame and fortune as a silent film star and then deny their existence to marry a much younger, wealthy bond broker?
 It certainly seems so.
 Did she ever regret her decision or see the children again?
 Did she have more children with Baker?
 Why did she leave the movie world?
 So many questions that may never be answered.

-Someday I hope to find her obituary and probate in Sonoma and perhaps track down Edmund Aldrich and his descendants…..I would love to locate Mae in the 1900 -1940 censuses – I have never had an ancestor with the ability to avoid censuses takers for 40 years!
+Someday I hope to find her probate in Sonoma and perhaps track down Edmund Aldrich and his descendants…..I would love to locate Mae in the 1900 -1930 censuses – I have never had an ancestor with the ability to avoid censuses takers for 30 years!
 She has to be there someplace!
-We do know she was filming in Medford, MA in the fall of 1920….but she wasn’t found in any census in the US.
+We do know she was filming in Medford, MA in the fall of 1920….but she wasn’t found in any census in the US other than 1940.